 Revenue Cap is the amount DBCT Management is entitled to earn from Reference Tonnage and is calculated in accordance with Schedule C. Part A, Section 2.

-Review Event means any one or more of the following events:
+Review Event means, for any Terminal Component, any one or more of the following events:

 a change in Reference Tonnage;